Todd Nickerson is a 43-year-old virgin.

 Nickerson, who was born without his right hand, says he was molested by a family friend at the age of seven.
 He believes both factors could have contributed to his sexuality (research shows pedophiles are more likely to be left-handed.)

 "I think on some level I identified with my abuser more than I did with the males in my family.
-He was very gentle and clearly interested in me," says Nickerson.
+He was very gentile and clearly interested in me," says Nickerson.

 He recalls being in sixth grade, standing around with three or four boys from his class discussing which girls they had crushes on.